| | |

 • Pattern

 • fabric (2.75 yards of a 44-inch wide fabric w/ nap for a knee-length dress.
-You could get away with a bit less on a wider fabric with no nap.
+You could get away with a bit less on a wider, no-nap fabric.
 If you want to add the bottom ruffle you would need an additional +/- 1.375 yards of fabric. <Every inch over/under 5’4″ add or subtract 3 additional inches of fabric>)

 • bias tape (or make your own from your extra fabric